 - How often you are taking lessons.

-One rider learning how to post at the trot, figured out the up-down motion with the horse in the first lesson, no previous riding lessons and she was able to move with the horse in rhythm while staying balanced.
+Rider progressing at a quicker speed: Student learned how to post at the trot, in the first lesson.
+She had no previous riding lessons and was able to move with the horse in a steady rhythm while staying balanced.

-Another rider who also had no previous lessons, could not get the rhythm and was bouncing in the saddle.
-It took them 6 months of weekly riding lessons to get a steady rhythm and stay stable at the posting trot.
+Rider progressing at a slower pace: Student had trouble getting a steady rhythm at the posting trot.
+She would often bounce in the saddle losing her balance.
+It took her 6 months of weekly riding lessons to finally get a steady rhythm and stay balanced at the posting trot.

 I want to point out taking more lessons weekly will help you learn faster but not just because you are riding more.